 In 1989, the Commission acquired the additional responsibility to approve project funding under the North American Wetlands Conservation Act.
 This Act provides for Federal funding to encourage partnerships to protect, enhance, restore, and manage wetlands and other habitats for migratory birds and other fish and wildlife to carry out the North American Waterfowl Management Plan.
 The North American Wetlands Conservation Council, which was created by this legislation, submits project recommendations to the Commission for funding approval.
 The Council has submitted over 1,900 high priority projects for consideration by the Commission since its establishment.
 All have been approved for funding, representing a total of $1 billion for the protection of wetland habitat.

 A. Eric Alvarez is the ninth and current Secretary to the Migratory Bird Conservation Commission.
 Rudolph Dieffenbach was the first Secretary to the Commission and served for 18 years from 1929 until 1947.

-Each stamp is $25, and the proceeds go directly to acquire vital habitat in the National Wildlife Refuge System.
+Each stamp is $25, and the proceeds go directly to conserve important waterfowl habitat for the National Wildlife Refuge System.

 View percentage of every refuge that was acquired (103 KB PDF) thanks to Duck Stamp dollars.

 2015 Status of Hunting and Fishing on NWRS Lands (700 KB PDF)

 Secretary, Migratory Bird Conservation Commission